-To aid economic recovery and stimulate growth, the Government is pursuing its programme of Enterprise Zones throughout the country.
-The Tees Valley Enterprise Zone was announced as part of the Budget in 2011, and its format was agreed between the Government and Tees Valley Unlimited in August 2011.
-The 12 sites comprising the Tees Valley Enterprise Zone will benefit from a range of incentives including financial, simplified planning rules and high speed broadband.
+The Government is pursuing its programme of Enterprise Zones throughout the country.
+This helps aid economic recovery and stimulate growth.
+The Tees Valley Enterprise Zone was announced as part of a 2011 budget.
+The agreed format between the government and the Tees Valley Unlimited took place in August of that year.
+12 sites will enjoy a range of incentives.
+These include financial incentives, simple planning rules and high speed broadband.

 The Tees Valley Enterprise Briefing Note and Map can be viewed below:

-One of the conditions attached to the designation of the enterprise zone is that they offer simplified planning rules.
-The Government is promoting the use of Local Development Orders (LDO) as a means to simplify the process.
+One of the conditions of the designation of the enterprise zone is that they offer simple planning rules.
+The government is promoting the use of Local Development Orders (LDO).
+They help simplify the process.

-An LDO grants planning permission for a specified type and scale of development, subject to conditions where appropriate.
-They essentially set out the type of development that will no longer need to be subject to a planning application.
-If the proposed development satisfies the requirements of the LDO, it can be assumed that it has planning consent and development can commence straight away.
+LDO’s grant planning permission for specific types of development where it is appropriate.
+They set out the type of development that will no longer need planning.
+If the proposed development reaches the requirements of the LDO it is assumed that planning consent has been given.
+Development can then start.

-It is proposed that the Central Park Enterprise Zone LDO ('the ‘Order') will permit development for business (B1) use, with limited retail (A1), café and restaurant (A3) and drinking establishment (A4) uses in certain circumstances.
+It is proposed that the Central Park Enterprise Zone will permit development for different areas.
+These include business, limited retail, café and restaurant and drinking companies.
+These will be under certain means.

-The Central Park Enterprise Zone will only form one element of the wider Central Park mixed use development scheme, and will solely cover the areas identified as being suitable for commercial development.
-The Order will only cover these areas.
-The Council is working with the developers to revise the Central Park masterplan, and are working to have a new planning permission in place by Summer 2012.
+The Central Park Enterprise Zone will only form one element of the wider Central Park.
+It will cover the areas identified as being suitable for commercial development.
+The LDO will only cover these areas.
+The council is working with the developers to revise the Central Park master plan.
+They are working to have new planning permission in place by Summer 2012.